-I,, am a profession onal health student at Arkansas State University and have previously received, read and understand the College of Nursing and Health Professions' Substance Abuse Policy & Procedures.
-I hereby consent to having a sample of my body flui day of, 20, accordi ng to the terms set forth in the policy for the purpose of testing for identified substances at my own exper nse.
-I understand that a positive test result may affect m y status in the profe essional program.
-I understand that if I am taking any medications which would adverse ely affect the results of the test, that I should disclose those immediately.
-Written medical documentation from my physician will be required by me for verification of those medication/s taken.
-I authorize the release of test results related to the so creening or testing of of my blood/urine specimen to the Dean, College of Nursing and Health Professions a t Arkansas State Ui niversity, and to myself.
-I hereby release Arkansas State University, its Board d of Trustees, office rs, employees, and agents from legal responsibility or liability arising from such a test, including but not li imited to, the testing procedure, analysis, the accuracy of the analysis, or the disclosure of the results.
+I,, am a profess ional health student at Arkansas State University and have previously received, read and understand the e College of Nursing and Health Professions' Substance Abuse Policy & Procedures.
+I hereby consent to having a sample of my body flo uid collected immedi ately (or within the hour) on this day of, 20, accord , 20, according to the terms set forth in the policy for the purpose of testing for identified substances at my own expe ense.
+I understand that a positive test result may affect r my status in the profe essional program.
+I understand that if I am taking any medications which would advers ely affect the results of the test, that I should disclose those immediately.
+Written medical documentation n from my physician v will be required by me for verification of those medication/s taken.
+I authorize the release of test results related to the screening or testing o of my blood/urine specimen to the Dean, College of Nursing and Health Professions at Arkansas State Ur niversity, and to myself.
+I hereby release Arkansas State University, its Boar rd of Trustees, officer rs, employees, and agents from legal responsibility or liability arising from such a test, including but not limited to, the testing procedure, analysis, the accuracy of the analysis, or the disclosure of the results.
 Student's signature Date Time Witness Date Time